Forecast details

 Where to find the UV index

-The current UV index value is displayed on the service's home page.
+The current UV index is shown on the service's home page.

-You can find out the UV index value for the next four days in the detailed forecast.
+You can find the UV index for the next 4 days in the detailed forecast.

 Moon phase